 Mark Debney from 6poin6 writes, “Whilst DevOps culture will be integrated into development teams.
-For those of us with DevOps in our job title, I see the role evolving into a cloud specialty with a focus on optimising the usage of cloud technologies, working as specialist centralised development teams creating tools to augment and aid the development process, providing guidance and best practice across an organisation’s rapidly changing cloud estate.”
+For those of us with DevOps in our job title, I see the role evolving into a cloud specialty with a focus on optimizing the usage of cloud technologies, working as specialist centralized development teams creating tools to augment and aid the development process, providing guidance and best practice across an organization’s rapidly changing cloud estate.”

 What is DevOps?

 DevOps is a combination of software development and information technology operations that enables businesses to deliver applications at a faster pace.
 It brings together development and operations teams so there are fewer redundancies in the software development process.

 There was a growing divide between the product’s creation and its support before the world of DevOps.
 The silos led to delays in production.
 Even after Agile methodology got customers, developers, managers, and QA working together, operations, and infrastructure wasn’t addressed.
 The product’s delivery and infrastructure can be seen as an extension of Agile when looking at DevOps.

 The CALMS model is essentially the framework for DevOps, and it was created by Damon Edwards and John Willis, authors of the DevOps Cafe podcast, in 2010.
 CALMS is an acronym for Culture, Automation, Lean, Measurement, and Sharing.

 - Culture: focuses on people and embraces change and experimentation.

 - Automation: is continuous delivery with infrastructure as code.